2020 Ultimate Guide to Blended Learning

 - Teachers still get maximised time with students in class to discuss final outcomes

-- Educates students on time management and organisation, ensuring they come to the class room with final products of learnings
+- Educates students on time management and organisation

 - Traditional grading and teaching systems are still in place to track progression